raghavbillore27/PetMe/README.md

 # PetMe
-PetMe is a Ecommerce website for taking care for your pets.
+PetMe is a Ecommerce website for taking care of your pets.